Asset Loading#

 const icon = loadImage("@my-ui-kit/icons/check.png")

-The @namespace/ folder is detected automatically.
 In the Editor, assets resolve through node_modules.
-In builds, they're copied alongside project assets to StreamingAssets/onejs/assets/@my-ui-kit/.
+In builds, they're copied to StreamingAssets/onejs/assets/@my-ui-kit/.

-To include package assets in the manifest for Editor resolution, add copyAssetsPlugin to your esbuild config:
+To generate the manifest for Editor resolution, add copyAssetsPlugin to your esbuild config:

 import { copyAssetsPlugin } from "onejs-unity/esbuild"